 First, peanut butter is a good source of niacin.
-1 tbsp contains about 13% of the recommended daily intake!
+1 tbsp contains about 13% of the Daily Value!
 Niacin promotes weight loss, as it’s involved in the metabolism of carbs, fats, and proteins.
 It helps the body obtain energy from the food.

 Moreover, peanuts are rich in the amino acid tryptophan, which can be converted into niacin.
 Additionally, tryptophan is involved in the synthesis of serotonin.
-Serotonin is a brain chemical that prevents cravings.
+Serotonin is a brain chemical that prevents cravings for fattening food.

 Moreover, peanuts and peanut butter are excellent dietary sources of folate.
-Eating foods rich in folate (or folic acid) is beneficial for weight loss, as it plays a key role in protein and lipid metabolism, and in the synthesis of many hormones, such as serotonin.
+Eating foods rich in folate (or folic acid) is beneficial for weight loss, as it plays a key role in protein and lipid metabolism.
+Also, it’s involved in the synthesis of many hormones, such as serotonin.
 Low folate intake has been linked to weight gain, higher Body Mass Index (BMI), and waist circumference.

 Also, peanut butter is a great source of copper.
-Just a tbsp provides the 9% of the daily recommended intake!
+Just a tbsp provides the 9% of the DV!
 Adequate amounts of copper are crucial for weight loss, as it affects lipid, glucose and cholesterol metabolism.

 Peanut butter is also a good source of manganese.
 Manganese is involved in amino acid, cholesterol, glucose, and carbohydrate metabolism!